kalyn-k/kalyn-k.github.io/README.md

-Here is the begining of my simple website!
+Here is the beginning of my simple website!